filfreire/dunkirk/README.md

     dunkirk --version

 Options:
-    --num=<num>       The number of notes to be exported to Google Keep (default: all notes will be exported)
+    --num=<num>       The number of notes to be exported to text files (default: all notes will be exported)
 ```

+Notes export will then be in a `temporary_export/` folder.

 ## Acknowledgements